 We are the largest provider of private educational services in China based on the number of program offerings, total student enrollments and geographic presence.
 We offer a wide range of educational programs, services and products consisting primarily of English and other foreign language training, test preparation courses for admissions and assessment tests in the United States, the PRC and Commonwealth countries, primary and secondary school education, development and distribution of educational content, software and other technology, and online education.
-We provide educational services under our "New Oriental" brand, which we believe is the leading consumer brand in China's private education sector, as evidenced by awards we received from many national print and online media sources in China, including the "Most Influential Education Brand in 2005" given by Southern China Metropolitan Daily, a newspaper with nationwide circulation; the "Top Ten Largest Private Educational Organizations in China in 2006" given by a group of over 40 major media outlets in China; the "Award for Outstanding Achievement in China's Education and Training Industry in 2007" given by two non-profit educational organizations; the "Top 10 Education Brands During 30 Years of Reform and Opening-up" in 2008 given by three educational media outlets; the "2009 Award for Distinguished Contributions to China's Education" given by three websites in China; and the "Top 10 Most Influential Education and Training and the "Top 10 Most Influential Education" given by three websites in China; and the "Top 10 Most Influential Education" given by three websites in China; and the "Top 10 Most Influential Education" given by three websites in China; and the "Top 10 Most Influential Education" given by three websites in China; and the "Top 10 Most Influential Education and Training Industry in 2007" given by a group of major media outlets.
+We provide educational services under our "New Oriental" brand, which we believe is the leading consumer brand in China's private education sector, as evidenced by awards we received from many national print and online media sources in China, including the "Most Influential Education Brand in 2005" given by Southern China Metropolitan Daily, a newspaper with nationwide circulation; the "Top Ten Largest Private Educational Organizations in China in 2006" given by a group of over 40 major media outlets in China; the "Award for Outstanding Achievement in China's Education and Training Industry in 2007" given by two non-profit educational organizations; the "Top 10 Education Brands During 30 Years of Reform and Opening-up" in 2008 given by three educational media outlets; the "2009 Award for Distinguished Contributions to China's Education" given by three websites in China; and the "Top 10 Most Influential Educational Groups in China" given by a group of major media outlets.